 The Afar region in Northeastern Ethiopia has played host to some of the world's most important hominin discoveries.
-The two most influential to date are the 1974 discovery of the famous "Lucy" skeleton, and Academy paleoanthropologist Dr. Zeresenay Alemseged’s 2000 discovery of “Selam,” a 3-year-old Australopithecus afarensis female that predated Lucy herself.
+The two most influential to date are the 1974 discovery of the famous "Lucy" skeleton, and Academy Research Associate Dr. Zeresenay Alemseged’s 2000 discovery of “Selam,” a 3-year-old Australopithecus afarensis female that predated Lucy herself.

 Since 1999, the Academy has conducted annual field seasons in this fossil-rich area of east Africa as part of the Dikika Research Project, an effort founded by Alemseged.
 "We built the first and only road into the Dikika site in order to begin working there in 1999," says Alemseged.
 "Today, that road is used to deliver polio vaccines to the local population, which I’m very proud of."